Thoughtscript/dotnet_advanced_2026/README.md

 ## Set Up and Use

+### GitHub CoPilot

+*This example used GitHub CoPilot with manual oversight guiding the creation of numerous Dependency Injection, Database Caching, and Docker `entrypoint.sh` examples.*

+### Docker

 **Docker Compose**:
 ```bash
 docker compose up
 ```

-The MSSQL image uses a custom entrypoint that waits for SQL Server readiness and automatically runs `mssql/init_sql.sql` with `sqlcmd`.
-The script is safe to rerun when the container restarts.
+> *Uses a custom `ENTRYPOINT` that waits for MSSQL readiness and automatically runs `mssql/init_sql.sql` with `sqlcmd`.
+The script is safe to rerun when the container restarts.* (Thanks AI!)

 ## Topics

-### GitHub CoPilot

-*This example used GitHub CoPilot with manual oversight guiding the creation of numerous Dependency Injection and Database Caching examples.*

 ### .NET CLI